Music and Your Workout

-In the short run, there are few consequences to listening to music too loudly, says Marshall Chasin, AuD, director of research at the Musicians' Clinics of Canada.
-If you blast music on your iPod during a workout, that may lead to slight pressure, ringing in your ears, and temporary hearing loss -- but in most cases, hearing will fully recover in about 16-18 hours, Chasin says.
+In the short run, there are few consequences to listening to music too loudly, says audiologist Marshall Chasin, director of auditory research at the Musicians' Clinics of Canada.
+Blasting music on your iPod during a workout may lead to slight pressure, ringing in your ears, and temporary hearing loss.
+In most cases, hearing will recover fully in about 16-18 hours, Chasin says.

-But if you make it a habit in the long term, listening to very loud music on headphones can cause permanent damage, says Brian Fligor, ScD, director of diagnostic audiology at Boston Children's Hospital.
-Prolonged exposure to loud music destroys hair cells in the inner ear responsible for hearing, he says.
+But if you make it a habit, listening to very loud music on headphones can cause permanent damage, says Brian Fligor, director of diagnostic audiology at Boston Children's Hospital.

 Let's say you cranked the volume too high during a workout on Friday.
 For the rest of the weekend, limit the volume to 50% or 60% of the maximum level, Chasin says.
 That won't undo any damage from blasting your music on Friday -- it just prevents super-loud music from becoming a habit.